truecharts/public/charts/premium/authelia/docs/Setup-Guide.md

     enabled: false
 access_control:
   rules:
-    # basic rule for one factor (username/password) login for users in the lldap_admin group
+    # basic rule for one factor (username/password) login for users in the admin group
     - domain:
       - "*.example.com"
       - example.com